mahhov/bash-scripts/imageCompare/readme.md

 - `display.png`, overlay image

-- `concat.png`, the 3 above concatenated as in the screenshots
+- `concat.png`, the 3 above concatenated as in the screenshots above

 ## commands

-- `compareImages.sh base` captures base image from current focused window
+- `compareImages.sh base` captures base image from currently focused window

-- `compareImages.sh` 1. captures comparison image, 2. compares captured comparison image with last captured base image to generate overlay image, 3. and displays overlay image. see the last screenshot for an example.
+- `compareImages.sh` 1. captures comparison image from currently focused window, 2. compares captured comparison image with last captured base image to generate the overlay image, 3. and displays the overlay image.

 - `compareImages.sh diff` same as above, but uses green & red to highlight removals & additions respectively. see the first 4 screenshots for examples.

 - `compareImages.sh kill` kills all opened displays. useful when u find urself with 10+ overlay images open